 The most obvious sign is you can see water inside your electrical panel or running or dripping out of it.
 Another common signal is corrosion and/or rust in the bottom of the service panel box or on the electrical terminals or circuit breakers.
 Ultimately, the corroded components can cause circuit breaker malfunctions and electrical fires.

 What to Do if you Have Water, Rust or Corrosion in the Electrical Panel

 Because water is a good conductor of electricity, don’t touch the breaker box if you can see water in it or coming out of it.
-Call a licensed electrician right away.
-An electrical contractor can replace the panel and circuit breakers.
-The service drop cable should be sealed to block further moisture infiltration.
+Call a licensed electrician right away to replace the panel and circuit breakers.
+The panel box will need to be moved if it’s attached directly to cement or stone walls.
+The service drop cable should also be sealed to block further moisture infiltration.

 In the Wichita area, call Graf Electric at 316-686-2090.
 Our experienced electrical contractors will ensure your home is safe and install a new electrical service panel right away.